 Mercury Retrograde In Leo Is Going To Be A Rollercoaster For You

-Welcome to this summer’s Mercury retrograde in Leo.
+Welcome to this year's Mercury retrograde in Leo.
 From July 18th to August 11th, the quicksilver celestial entity revisits a story that began on June 30th (so take notes to see how it maps out) and ends on August 25th (when the post-retroshade ends).
-All aboard the Mercurial rollercoaster that will dominate the summer!
+All aboard the Mercurial rollercoaster that will dominate this winter!

 The planet of communication, Mercury, backslides in the sky approximately every three months.
 So three to four times a year the trickster planet slows down in speed, a time known as Mercury retrograde, often seen as having the potential to create havoc for us earthlings.
 We can experience difficulties in travel, communication, and technology.
 There may be disagreements with people due to the lack of clarity in a conversation or confusion over the tone in a text or email.